-Chef started off as an internal end-to-end server deployment tool for Opscode before it was released as an open-source solution.
+The chef started as an internal end-to-end server deployment tool for Opscode before it was released as an open-source solution.
 Chef also uses a client-server architecture and offers configuration in a Ruby DSL using the imperative programming paradigm.
-Its flexible cloud-infrastructure automation framework allows users to install app
+Its flexible cloud-infrastructure automation framework allows users to install the app.

 - Infrastructure automation

 - One of the most flexible solutions for OS and middleware management

 - Strong documentation, support, and contributions from an active community

 - Very stable, reliable, and mature, especially for large-scale deployments in both public and private environments

 - Chef offers hybrid and SaaS solutions for Chef server, analytics, and reporting